This page is sponsored by:

 biography

-Born Vincent Markowski in New York on August 9, 1903, western screen hero Tom Tyler worked as a factory laborer, coal miner, and a lumberjack before rising to fame in silent films.
-Details of his early life are sketchy, at best.
-By the early 1920s, Tyler made his way to Hollywood.
-Tall, muscular, and handsome, Tom Tyler quickly found work as an film extra and stuntman.
+Tom Tyler Born Vincent Markowski (sometimes shortened to Marko) in New York on August 9, 1903, western screen hero Tom Tyler worked as an auto worker, coal miner, and a lumberjack before rising to fame in silent films.
+Details of his early life are sketchy at best; at age 10, Tyler's family relocated to the Detroit area, where he completed his high school education.
+In 1924, following a series of jobs, Tyler made his way to Hollywood.
+At 6'4", the muscular and handsome Tom Tyler quickly found work as an film extra and stuntman, which helped him indulge in his hobby of weightlifting.
+He began picking up small roles in films such as the serial Leatherstocking (1924).

 LEFT: Tyler working out in the 1920s.
 RIGHT: With his horse in the late 1920s